abhimanyusood/techblog/_posts/2022-4-28-decorator-pattern.md

 Why is this not a good solution?

-Class Explosion - What if you had ten targets and five output formats?
+1. **Class Explosion** - What if you had ten targets and five output formats?
 Would you have written 10x5=50 classes?
 But that's a logictical problem.
 The core issue lies deeper.

-Core issue - Your class structure does not fundamentally mirror the structure of the problem.
+2. **Core issue** - Your class structure does not fundamentally mirror the structure of the problem.
 If you think about it, CmdJsonLogger, FileJsonLogger, EmailJsonLogger, and DbJsonLogger aren't supposed to be independent entities.
-Rather JsonLogger is a separate behavior that acts on - or is sort of chained to - the output of CmdLogger, FileLogger, and others.
-As a matter of fact, if you create a new implementation of Logger in the future with an entirely new target, JsonLogger can be chained to that as well!
-XmlLogger and YamlLogger can do the same.
+Rather Json formatting is a separate behavior that acts on - or is sort of chained to - the output of CmdLogger, FileLogger, etc. As a matter of fact, if you create a new implementation of Logger in the future with an entirely new target, Json formatting can be chained to that as well!
+Xml Formatting and Yaml Formatting can do the same.

-"Chaining" is the key word here.
+>"Chaining" is the key word here.

 Your system should ideally have just 4+3=7 classes (as opposed to 4\*3=12 classes) -